-‘House of Cards’ Season 5: 2017 Release Date, Will Trump Influence The Plot?
+‘House Of Cards’ Season 5: 2017 Release Date, Will Trump Influence The Plot?

 While Netflix is keeping the plot of Season 5 close to the chest, dropping a teaser on Trump’s inauguration day cannot be a coincidence.
 As a political series, it makes sense to tease the new season on inauguration for promotional value; however, it may also be a hint to fans about what they can expect.

 The House of Cards creator and showrunner Beau Willimon stepped down after the fourth season.
 His departure fueled cancellation rumors despite the fifth season being green-lit by Netflix.
-Willimon reported left the series to pursue his anti-Trump activism.
+Willimon reportedly left the series to pursue his anti-Trump activism.
 Internal hires Melissa James Gibson and Frank Pugliese will take Willimon’s place as showrunners for House of Cards.

 #News / Confermato l'arrivo di Patricia Clarkson e Campbell Scott.
 Prime foto dal set della quinta stagione #houseofcards pic.twitter.com/mBtJxFwfoe